ShubhamBhardwaj19/Bike-Buyer-Dashboard-using-Excel/README.md

 # Bike-Buyer-Dashboard-using-Excel
-Bike buyer dataset used to create a dashboard.
+Bike buyer dataset used to create a dashboard using Microsoft Excel.